 For domestic violence victims, cyberstalking is a growing issue.
 This NYC clinic is helping them.

-Her ex-husband is cyberstalking her.
+Carol’s ex-husband is cyberstalking her.

 He hacked her social media accounts and wrote false comments that alienated her friends and relatives.
 He posted her private photos on Facebook.
 He locked her out of her Gmail account by changing the recovery emails and phone number to his own — derailing her sales career by taking away her access to her business contacts.